10 Must-Have Apps For Traveling to China

-Uber’s service has expanded to 21 big cities in China including Beijing, Shanghai, Guangzhou and Chengdu.
-Its price is less than 40% of a nomal taxi price and drivers are friendlier than taxi drivers.
-Uber’s operation interface is simple and easy to use and it track driver’s location in real time.
-Uber has both English version and Chinese version.
+Didi service has expanded to almost all cities in China including Beijing, Shanghai, Guangzhou and Chengdu.
+It is efficient to help you find a normal taxi and drivers or personal car and drivers.
+Didi’ operation interface is simple and easy to use and it track driver’s location in real time.
+Didi has both English version and Chinese version.
 In big cities like Shanghai it even provides English-speaking drivers to help those who can’t use local taxi apps.

 5. China Trains

 China has developed train system and many major cities have been liked by fast trains.
 It just takes several hours to travel from city to city, and more importantly it saves your money than traveling by air.
 But China’s official train booking system only provides Chinese version interface, so it is a great challenge for foreign tourists to book train tickets.
 The “China Trains” app is designed to help English speakers to check train plan and book train tickets around the country.
 When type in cities and traveling date, it will display available train seats in real time and you can send a train booking request to order your train tickets.
 This app also has a Q&A column which allows users to ask any questions about train travel in China.